 But his is a name that transcends the football field.
 In 2014, Adam was named the 2014 Australian of the Year.
 This distinguished award was in recognition of Adam’s community work aimed at empowering the next generation of Indigenous role models as well as his advocacy in the fight against racism.

-Born in South Australia, Adam moved to Victoria as young boy and developed a passion for Australian Rules Football.
+Born in South Australia, Adam moved to Victoria as a young boy and developed a passion for Australian Rules Football.
 His natural ability saw him ascend through the football ranks early, being drafted by the Sydney Swans from North Ballarat U18s.
 Adam soon became one of the game’s leading scorers and had a much-celebrated career spanning over seventeen seasons.

 He announced his retirement from AFL in September 2015, leaving the game as the Swans games record holder on 372 games and one of the most decorated of all time.
 Among the many accolades Adam received during his career are the prestigious Rising Star medal in his debut year (1999), leading his team as co-captain (2009-2012), celebrating premierships (2005 & 2012) and being awarded the AFL’s highest honour of Brownlow Medalist twice (2003 & 2006)